oschrenk/notes/quotes.md

 > A story's job is beyond morality, it's beyond truth.
 It's job is to tell you that the world could be a way we know inherently what it couldn't be.

 Jad Abumrad

+> My greatest weakness is that I tend analyze things too much... or maybe not enough?

+Bill Bailey